w3f/polkadot-wiki/docs/learn/learn-availability.md

 :::note Candidate block

-A new block from a parachain collator that may or may not be valid and must go through validity checks before being included into the Relay Chain.
+A candidate block is a new block from a parachain collator that may or may not be valid and must go through validity checks before being included into the Relay Chain.

 :::